callnow

 Example Why Cash Management is Necessary?

 In September 2008, the multinational financial services company Lehman Brothers filed for bankruptcy.
-Among other things, inadequate cash management procedures were a major contributing element in this disaster.
+Inadequate cash management procedures were a major contributing factor in this disaster.

 This is how their demise was influenced by poor cash management: